-How to make North pole ninja elves that will get your kids thinking about the reason for the holiday season.
+How to make DIY Christmas ninja elves that will get your kids thinking about the reason for the holiday season.
 At the end of the post, I share more great NEW Christmas books to read with your children that were published in 2016.
 All of these books are perfect for a picture book advent calendar!

 We were sent several new Christmas books to review this year, and North Pole Ninjas was a real favorite with my kids.
 This book – with the accompanying lead ninja elf and kindness challenge cards – inserts action and adventure into acts of kindness.
 And I noticed that my children have, actually, been more helpful than usual this holiday season (so far).

 The kids decided to make some ninja elves of their very own.
 I suspect these guys will mainly be climbing all over our Christmas tree, but it was a fun creative craft.
 We also used the crafting time to discuss possible kindness challenges.